Amanita gemmata

 - Poison Symptoms:

-- HIGHLY TOXIC, MAY BE FATAL IF EATEN!
+- May be fatal if eaten.
 Poisonous through ingestion.
 (Poison part: mushroom).
-Symptoms: Person may appear intoxicated or have visual hallucinations 3 minutes to 3 hours after eating; other reactions include nausea, vomiting, stomach pain, diarrhea, irregular and slow heart beat, agitation, and in exceptionally rare cases of severe poisoning, coma, convulsions, and death.
+Symptoms: A person may appear intoxicated or have visual hallucinations 3 minutes to 3 hours after eating; other reactions include nausea, vomiting, stomach pain, diarrhea, irregular and slow heart beat, agitation, and in exceptionally rare cases of severe poisoning, coma, convulsions, and death.

 - Poison Toxic Principle: